henrymound/2018-Summer-Research/README.md

 **TakeoffAndLand.go**: Establishes a video connection and performs a simple takeoff and landing.

 **control.go**: Gives full drone control via keyboard input commands.
+Each command must be typed via the command line followed by pressing enter.
 The controls are as follows:
   - **(m) Move**
     - ```(u) Up```
     - ```(d) Down```